GLOBAL MARKETS-Oil hits two-year low; dollar rises ahead of Fed

 * U.S. stocks fall as investors sell stocks to make space for Alibaba

-* Dollar gains on expectations Fed may say when rates to rise (Adds oil settlement prices)
+* Dollar gains on expectations Fed may say when rates to rise (Adds close of European stock markets)

 By Herbert Lash

-NEW YORK, Sept 15 (Reuters) - Brent crude fell below $97 per barrel on Monday, its lowest in more than two years, as weak Chinese economic data cut the prospect for global demand at a time of abundant supply, while expectations that the Federal Reserve will provide new details this week about its plans to raise interest rates lifted the dollar.
+NEW YORK, Sept 15 (Reuters) - Brent crude fell below $97 per barrel on Monday to its lowest in more than two years as lackluster Chinese economic data lowered prospects for demand at a time of abundant supply, while expectations that the Federal Reserve will provide new details this week about its plans to raise interest rates lifted the dollar.

-The Brent contract for October delivery, which expired on Monday, fell as low as $96.21 a barrel, its weakest since July 2012.
-The contract later pared some losses to settle down 46 cents at $96.65 a barrel.
-The November contract for Brent fell 8 cents a barrel to settle at $97.88.
+The Brent contract for October delivery, which expires later on Monday, fell as low as $96.21 a barrel, its weakest since July 2012.
+The contract later pared most losses to trade around $96.98, down 13 cents.

 News that Russian Energy Minister Alexander Novak will meet OPEC officials on Tuesday in Vienna was cited as helping pull oil prices off lows.

-The dollar rose on expectations the policy-setting Federal Open Market Committee will affirm the U.S. economy’s steady recovery at the end of a two-day Fed meeting on Wednesday and possibly provide a timeline as to when it would start to raise rates.
+The dollar rose on expectations that the policy-setting Federal Open Market Committee will affirm the U.S. economy’s steady recovery on Wednesday at the end of a two-day Fed meeting, and possibly provide a timeline as to when it would start to raise rates.

 U.S. manufacturing output fell for the first time in seven months in August, but the underlying trend remained consistent with steadily rising factory activity.
 That was confirmed by other data showing factory activity in New York state jumped to its highest level in nearly five years in September.

-The euro fell 0.21 percent against the dollar to $1.2937, while the dollar index, a measure of the dollar’s strength against a basket of major currencies, traded flat at 84.243.
-The Japanese yen slipped 0.12 percent against the dollar to 107.19.
+The euro fell 0.12 percent against the dollar to $1.2949, while the dollar index, a measure of the dollar’s strength against a basket of major currencies, rose 0.02 percent to 84.259.
+The Japanese yen slipped 0.15 percent against the dollar to 107.16.

 Most U.S. stocks fell, dragged lower by the tech sector as investors made space in their portfolios for Alibaba’s planned initial public offering later this week, and biotech shares weighed further on the Nasdaq.